Jenna Burkert: Career

 Burkert competed in the girls' freestyle 60 kg event at the 2010 Summer Youth Olympics held in Singapore.

 Burkert also competed in the women's 60 kg event at the 2014 World Wrestling Championships in Tashkent, Uzbekistan, in the women's 59 kg event at the 2018 World Wrestling Championships in Budapest, Hungary and in the women's 57 kg event at the 2019 World Wrestling Championships in Nur-Sultan, Kazakhstan.

 In 2019, Burkert won the silver medal in the women's 57 kg event at the Pan American Games held in Lima, Peru.
 In 2021, she won one of the bronze medals in the women's 55 kg event at the World Wrestling Championships held in Oslo, Norway.

 In 2024, she announced retirement from wrestling.
 In May 2024, she announced her join to the Bixby Wrestling High School as a coach.
-In April 2025, she was named the head girl's wrestling coach at Bixby High School.
+In April 2025, she was named the head girls' wrestling coach at Bixby High School.